 In Australia the financial year runs from 1 July to 30 June.
 In the same way as private businesses, government departments prepare budgets based on their expected activities for the next financial year and report on their expenditure for the past year.
 Funding for government services and programs is generally provided annually for each financial year.
-Budget day is normally in May so that the Budget can be considered by the Parliament before the new financial year begins.
-However, the Budget may occur at another time if a general election prevents it being delivered in May.
+Budget day is normally in May so that the budget can be considered by the parliament before the new financial year begins.
+However, the budget may occur at another time if a general election (or other circumstance) prevents it being delivered in May.

-The Budget is the occasion of the Government’s annual financial report and policy statement to the Parliament and the nation.
-In addition to the Treasurer’s speech, the Budget includes the main appropriation bills which authorise the spending of public money, other legislation to give effect to the financial proposals announced in the Budget speech, and the Budget papers—documents presented to Parliament containing information on government finances and related matters.
+The budget is the occasion of the government’s annual financial report and policy statement to the parliament and nation.
+In addition to the Treasurer’s speech, the budget includes the main appropriation bills which authorise the spending of public money, other legislation to give effect to the financial proposals announced in the budget speech, and the budget papers—documents presented to parliament containing information on government finances and related matters.

-In recent years the Budget proceedings have begun at 7.30 p.m.
+Budget proceedings usually begin at 7.30 pm.
 First the Speaker announces a message from the Governor-General recommending that an appropriation of revenue be made in connection with Appropriation Bill (No. 1).
 This step fulfils a constitutional requirement that proposed laws appropriating money may not be passed unless the purpose of the appropriation has been recommended to the House by the Governor-General.
 The Treasurer then presents the bill to the House.
 The first stage is the first reading.
-This is purely formal and consists of the Clerk of the House reading out the bill’s long (or full) title as follows ‘A Bill for an Act to appropriate money out of the Consolidated Revenue Fund for the ordinary annual services of the Government, and for related purposes’.
+This is purely formal and consists of the Clerk of the House reading out the bill’s long (or full) title as follows ‘A Bill for an Act to appropriate money out of the Consolidated Revenue Fund for the ordinary annual services of the government, and for related purposes’.
 The Treasurer then moves ‘That this bill be now read a second time’ and delivers the second reading speech on the bill.
-This is the Budget speech.
+This is the budget speech.
 For ordinary bills the second reading speech explains the purpose of the bill and outlines its main contents.
-The Budget speech goes beyond the scope of Appropriation Bill (No. 1) to cover wider financial and policy matters.
+The budget speech goes beyond the scope of Appropriation Bill (No. 1) to cover wider financial and policy matters.

-In the Budget speech the Treasurer compares the estimates of the previous financial year with actual expenditure, reviews the economic condition of the nation, and states the anticipated income and expenditure for the current financial year, including the taxation measures proposed to pay for the expenditure.
-In making the Budget speech, the Treasurer may speak without limitation of time although in recent years the speech has normally been about half an hour.
+In the budget speech the Treasurer compares the estimates of the previous financial year with actual expenditure, reviews the economic condition of the nation, and states the anticipated income and expenditure for the current financial year, including the taxation measures proposed to pay for the expenditure.
+In making the budget speech, the Treasurer may speak without limitation of time but in practice it is normally about half an hour.
 At the conclusion of the speech debate is adjourned (deferred) on a motion moved by (or on behalf of) the Leader of the Opposition, who thus has the right to speak first when the debate is resumed.
-The Budget speech is televised, as is the Leader of the Opposition’s speech in reply on a subsequent day.
+The budget speech is televised, as is the Leader of the Opposition’s speech in reply on a subsequent day.

-After debate on Appropriation Bill (No. 1) has been adjourned, the Treasurer presents the Budget Papers.
-The Appropriation Bill (No. 2) and the Appropriation (Parliamentary Departments) Bill are then introduced.
-Other business may include the introduction of Budget-related bills, the presentation of various Budget-associated documents, ministerial statements by the responsible Minister explaining Budget decisions in detail, and the moving of customs and excise tariff proposals connected with the Budget.
-The Budget Papers contain detailed financial information covering the financial year.
-Their titles vary—in recent years they have been Budget strategy and outlook; Budget measures; Australia’s federal relations and Agency resourcing.
+After debate on Appropriation Bill (No. 1) has been adjourned, the Treasurer presents the budget papers.
+The Appropriation Bill (No. 2) and the Appropriation (Parliamentary Departments) Bill are then introduced, usually by the Assistant Treasurer.
+Other business may include the introduction of budget-related bills, the presentation of various budget-associated documents, ministerial statements by the responsible Minister explaining budget decisions in detail, and the moving of customs and excise tariff proposals connected with the Budget.
+The budget papers contain detailed financial information covering the financial year.
+Their titles vary—in recent years they have been Budget strategy and outlook; Budget measures; Federal financial relations and Agency resourcing.

 Budget debate and consideration in detail